reichlab/docs.zoltardata/docs/Validation.md

 These tests are performed when a forecast is created or updated.

 - The Prediction's class must be valid for its target's type (see [Valid prediction types by target type](Targets.md#Valid prediction types by target type).
-- Within a Prediction, there cannot be more than 1 Prediction Element of the same type.
+- Within a Prediction, there cannot be more than 1 Prediction Element of the same class.

 ## Tests for Prediction Elements by Prediction Class